 School staff may become aware of warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with Kate Jackson, our Mental Health and Emotional Wellbeing Lead.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with Kate Jackson or Lauren MacDonald, our Mental Health and Emotional Wellbeing Lead.